aadriien/RC-couches-telepresence/README.md

 This tool aims to bridge the **in-person couches** at the RC hub with the **remote couches** in virtual RC, such that folks at RC can hang out in the same space and "see" each other, even when they're thousands of miles apart.

+This project was collaboratively created by [Dave Long](https://github.com/demaere-oiie), [Adrien Lynch](https://github.com/aadriien), [Matt Megaard](https://github.com/mmegaard), and [Sharon Sung](https://github.com/minsun-ss) during the Fall 2 (Sept 2025) Pairing Jam event at [the Recurse Center](https://www.recurse.com)!

+## How It Works

 A Debian setup at the hub makes this possible by allowing in-person Recursers to **launch a couches bridge session**—or, better phrased, open the couch portal!
 Meanwhile, a Zulip bot notifies all Recursers of the event and shares the corresponding Zoom link so that they can join virtually.

 Recursers can also **interact with the Zulip bot** by sending it a DM, or otherwise tagging it in a topic, with a request for the bridge to be opened.
+Tagging can be done from any public Zulip stream.

 The bot checks the status of the bridge to reduce noise, and if it's not already open, the bot will **send a notification** to Recursers who are at the hub in person, forwarding the request.

-This project was collaboratively created by [Dave Long](https://github.com/demaere-oiie), [Adrien Lynch](https://github.com/aadriien), [Matt Megaard](https://github.com/mmegaard), and [Sharon Sung](https://github.com/minsun-ss) during the Fall 2 (Sept 2025) Pairing Jam event at [the Recurse Center](https://www.recurse.com)!

 ## Features